SpinDOS/PassGen/README.md

 </details>

 ### 3. Web interface for accessing with any browser

+NOTE: this method does not work!!!
+It's not supported now.

 The service is hosted in Azure and can be accessed by the following link: https://passgen-alexanderplat.azurewebsites.net